 Developed from 2012-2020, the TRC Council has been hosted by TRCC and co-sponsored by aligned funders with a majority from the Threshold Foundation.
 The program is on hiatus during this action learning cycle.
 We are already finding that it is a useful model for other collaborative funding networks designing governance and finance structures.

-How it works: Our decision-making TRC Council has a majority of resilience leaders along with funder representatives.
-The Council shifts conventional philanthropic power structures to a deep democracy model where people who are affected by decisions make those decisions.
+How it works: Our decision-making TRC Council has a supermajority of resilience leaders from the field along with funder representatives.
+The Council shifts conventional philanthropic power structures to a deeper democracy model where people who are affected by decisions make those decisions.
 How we decide together is as important as what we decide together.
 We fund projects in three stages.

 The Incubator stage funds seed projects led by one or more TRCC members.
-TRCC has funded over $50,000 for 20+ Incubator projects over the years.
-Financial contracts in the $1000-$7000 range support collaborative working groups, regional gatherings, program prototyping, etc. These agile investments have consistently led to either fast failure (a valuable outcome!) or the next stage (and often Catalyst funding).
+TRCC has funded over $90,000 for 35+ Incubator projects over the years.
+Financial contracts in the $1000-$7000 range support collaborative working groups, regional gatherings, program prototyping, etc. These agile investments have consistently led to either fast failure (a valuable outcome!) or the next stage (often Catalyst funding).

-The Catalyst stage has funded over $900,000 in Catalyst grant funds to 45+ projects over five years and advised an additional $300,000 in prior years.
+The Catalyst stage has funded $1,000,000+ in Catalyst grant funds to 45+ projects over five years and advised an additional $400,000+ in prior years.
 Grants in the $8-50k range support permaculture and climate actions, land trusts, music tours, democratic loan funds, energy co-ops, network hub operations, and more.

 Not only is the Council itself a powerful collaboration, the grants it allocates are increasingly collaborative.
-TRCC members are now frequently partnering on projects built on our years of connections and experiences.
-The Council contracts with the Threshold Foundation as a community partner for the grantmaking process.
-The Council selects nominations in January, reviews proposals in May, and makes grant recommendations to donors in August.
+Members frequently partner on projects built on our years of connections and experiences.
+Having the power to allocate the aligned grant pool becomes an attractor for many levels of communication, trust-building, learning, leadership development, and shared action.